DEBT SOLUTIONS

 Would I be better with a Debt Arrangement Scheme?,

-The scheme allows you to set up a Debt Payment Programme (DPP), enabling you to your debts at an affordable rate and over a reasonable period of time.
+The scheme allows you to set up a Debt Payment Programme (DPP), enabling you to pay your debts at an affordable rate and over a reasonable period.
+However, unlike sequestration which is usually wrapped up after 12 months, there is no fixed term for a DAS.

 Where can I get debt advice and more information?